arxd/ceasy/README.md

 A fun, simple library for playing with the C language through memory mapped IO.

-C is a very fun programming language because it is a very low high-level language.
+C is a fun programming language because it is a very low, high-level language.
 It maintains a close connection with the CPU and memory, and the high level constructs have a fairly straight-forward mapping into the underlying assembly code.

 However, when just learning C for the first time, or trying to play around with the language, you are either stuck with <stdio.h> or confront large complicated interfaces of more capable libraries.
 Neither of which is very fun.

 Ceasy is a collection of 'virtual devices'.
 Toys that can be programmed easily with C by using [memory mapped IO](#memory-mapped-io) instead of traditional functional interfaces.

+The idea is that you write your code and compile it without any complicated linkages (or none).

+  `gcc my_code.c`

+Then, instead of executing your program directly, you execute it indirectly on one of the Ceasy 'virtual devices'

+  `pixie a.out`.

 Currently there is only one 'device', [Pixie](#pixie).